Nikoobox/ninetyplus/README.md

 * Each player game statistics is displayed on click.
 ![Games](dist/images/games2.gif)
 * Live updates feature allow users to stay up-to date with the live games.
 Live updates could be manually turned off to save data.
 * Visitors can vote for the game winner.
-The voting data is stored with Firebase/Firestore and displayed with by D3.js.
+The voting data is stored with Firebase/Firestore and will be displayed with by D3.js.

 ## Implementation Timeline
 #### Preparation (12/6/2020) -0 Day, Sunday